skalenetwork/skale-consensus/oracle/README.md

 ### Parameters example 1

-HTTP get request that obtains current unix time and day of year from worldtimeapi.org.
+HTTP get request that obtains current unix time and day of the year from worldtimeapi.org.

 ```json
     {